Coeur d’Alene Mediation Attorney

 What is Mediation?

 Although mediation is a less formal method than a divorce trial before a judge, there are important legal rights at stake when you attend mediation.
 It is vital that you have a comprehensive understanding of your rights during mediation, as well as the legal ramifications of your mediated decisions.
 Because of this, it is extremely important that you have a Coeur d’Alene mediation attorney by your side once you have chosen to go through mediation.
 With an office located in Coeur d’Alene, our firm serves all of Kootenai County.
+We focus on representing parties in mediation and thus do not serve as mediators.
+We have developed a strong reputation working with the trained Kootenai County mediators.

 Mediation is an informal yet private way of settling a dispute without going before a judge to make decisions in the dispute.
 Individuals involved in mediation will meet with a neutral third party as a means of ending conflict via a mutually agreeable solution.
 Parties are not forced to agree to a solution during mediation, rather the mediator seeks to facilitate communication between the parties, helping them reach an agreement.